1938 VFL grand final: Third quarter

 Carlton attacked from the opening bounce and Mick Price kicked a behind.
 Collingwood then kicked the opening goal of the quarter, Todd advancing the ball after winning a tight contest from Park and Knight finishing the goal.
 This was followed by several more Collingwood attacks, all defended by the Carlton half-backs.
 Carlton then rebounded and, after securing a free kick for out of bounds, Harry Vallence kicked a goal; the goal came on the third attempt, as two other successful attempts – a set shot and a play-on to Baxter – were brought back by the umpire.
-Carlton attacked again from the next centre bounce, and Price missed easy shot, extending the margin to a game-high 23 points.
+Carlton attacked again from the next centre bounce, and Price missed an easy shot, extending the margin to a game-high 23 points.

 Doherty kicked the next goal for Collingwood, a 30-yard drop kick from an out of bounds free kick which saw him have to evade the spectators sitting on the arena.
 Over the next period, the two full forwards both generated several attempts: for Carlton, Baxter secured a couple of set shots from which he failed to score; for Collingwood, Todd won a couple of contests from Park, scoring a behind from one as Park hurried him and affected his kick, while with the other he squared the ball to Kyne who kicked a goal from the goal square, reducing the margin to eleven points.

 Paul Schmidt kicked the next goal for Carlton, getting on the end of a clearance by Crisp, and Collingwood responded with Fothergill kicking a goal from a forward scramble.
 Collingwood's next three attacks were all repelled by strong marks to Diggins, before Carlton managed two late goals – one by Hale on the run, and one on the three-quarter time bell crumbed by Baxter in the goal square after an out of bounds free kick – to extend the margin back to 22 points.

 At three-quarter time, Carlton 11.9 (75) led Collingwood 8.5 (53).
 Collingwood had the better of general play in the third quarter, with its small players now controlling the contests – especially Whelan, who was both winning in the centre and intercepting strongly as a loose man at half-back.
 However, Carlton had still won the quarter by two points, which was largely credited to strong defensive work by its half-backs, and particularly in limiting Todd's effectiveness by forcing him to play wide.